 Next Generation Social Sciences in Africa: Doctoral Dissertation Research Fellowship

-Supporting the next generation of African academics working on peace, security and development issues
+Supporting the next generation of African researchers working on peace, security and development issues

-The Social Science Research Council offers fellowships to support the advancement of social science faculty toward completion of doctoral degrees and to promote next generation social science research in Ghana, Nigeria, South Africa, Tanzania, and Uganda.
-The fellowships support dissertations and research on peace, security, and development topics.
+The Social Science Research Council offers fellowships to support the completion of doctoral degrees and to promote next generation social science research in Ghana, Kenya, Nigeria, South Africa, Tanzania, and Uganda.
+The fellowships support dissertation research on peace, security, and development topics.